bballdave025/portfolio-resume/README.md

 <a href="https://colab.research.google.com/drive/1ivJGeQwJ9Jt7bJx66ji6UUz7TsI6dQNa?usp=sharing)" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 This is part 4, which is the most interesting.
-The other parts are linked below.
+If you have the time and the inclination, part 3 is the next one I'd suggest.
+All parts are linked below.
 Note that here, as with the other Google CoLab Notebooks, the point is to give a notebook with the input and the output.
 For some, you might be able to re-do the code running.
 For others, the versions of Python and the libraries won't be compatible.
 You can see the MyBinder versions for those.

 [part 1](https://colab.research.google.com/drive/1ZpNF9GFrj2aFHmHxZQe4ARK8yh8yCMB9?usp=sharing)